woprd/ctfs/csa/csc2024/townpulse/README.md

 ## Solution

-Usual disclaimer here: the following solution was the one that worked and there was some trial and error to find it.
+Usual disclaimer here: the following solution was the approach that worked and there was some trial and error to find it.
 Omitting those dead-ends for brevity.

 ### Step 1: Initial Access